 The Commission looks into allegations of administrative injustice.
-This includes an act or decision carried out in the Public Service or a failure to act when necessary.
+This includes an act or decision carried out by the Public Service or a failure to act when necessary.

 The constitutional requirement of fair administrative action includes expeditious, efficient, procedurally fair action; and, an entitlement to written reasons for such action.

 The Commission steps in to ensure compliance by public officers.

 The Office of the Ombudsman in Kenya ensures compliance with the integrity requirements in the law by public Officers.
-The Commission investigates improper conduct, abuse of power and misbehavior in the public service.
+The Commission investigates improper conduct, abuse of power and misbehaviour in the public service.

 The Commission provides advisory opinions or proposals on improvement of public administration.
 It also makes recommendations on legal, policy, or administrative measures to address the specific concerns.
 The recommendations may be published or confidential.
 It covers offices and processes in the national and county governments.

-The Commission develops capacity of national and county government officials in Ministries, Institutions, and Departments.
+The Commission develops the capacity of national and county government officials in Ministries, Institutions, and Departments.
 It trains the officials on effective methods of handling complaints in-house.
 It also assists county and national governments, and independent state institutions, to set up complaints handling facilities.

 The Commission utilizes resolution of public complaints as an indicator of performance contracting.
 Public institutions submit quarterly reports detailing complaints received and action taken.
 The Commission rates institutions and issues certificates on compliance.
 The certificate informs the overall national rating of the institution.